|Beach||Result||Temp.||Date of Sampling|

 The Kenosha County Division of Health is responsible for testing inland county beaches that are requested to be tested by a town, municipality, or other managing body for inland lakes.
-The list of beaches and their conditions are posted here on the Kenosha County's website or you can call the Laboratory for direct results.
+The list of beaches and their conditions is posted here on the Kenosha County website.
+You can also call the Laboratory for direct results.

 Beach water quality is tested from Memorial Day to Labor Day.

 The Lake Michigan beaches are tested at different frequencies.
 Eichelman and Simmons are medium priority beaches and are tested 3 times a week.
 Alford, Pennoyer, Southport and Prairie Shores are low priority and are tested 2 times a week.
 If the water is contaminated at any one of the beaches, those beaches are tested daily until the E.coli level returns to below the standard of 235 E.coli/100 mL of sample.

 Inland county beaches that are requested to be tested are either tested weekly or monthly.
 This depends on the decision of the body making the request.